For those looking for a quick getaway to rejuvenate from the hustle and bustle of urban life,

 Last summer, I was blessed to spend two nights at the Three Stories, which is a new property just across the street from the main hotel.
-Opened just two years ago, the Three Stories offers complete privacy.
+Opened just three years ago, the Three Stories offers complete privacy.
 With just 8 rooms decked out in luxurious elegance by interior designer, a private concierge, and a rooftop fire pit, this is one of the most romantic spots on the East Coast.
 It’s perfect for romantic getaways with your loved one and the entire house can be rented for bridal parties or family reunions.
-A second guesthouse Tall Tales, is set to open soon.
+A second guesthouse Tall Tales, opened last year and I am looking forward to returning to check it out too.

 With the world class spa, girlfriend’s getaways are also a wonderful option for this lovely spot.
 The guesthouse features rooms named after prominent Connecticut residents.
 I stayed in the Miss James Room, named after Anna Louise James, the first African-American woman to own a pharmacy in Connecticut.
 As an entrepreneur, I found her story completely fascinating and very inspiring and was honored to rest my head in her christened space.
 Make sure to take a tour with John Lombardo, the dashing general manager of the Saybrook Point, who will regale you with wonderful stories about the hotel’s history.